dojo/docs/dojo/style.rst

 Tips
 ====

-* When the CSS style property is hyphenated, the JavaScript property is camelCased. font-size becomes fontSize, and so on.
+* If the CSS style property is hyphenated, the JavaScript property is camelCased.

+  for example: "font-size" becomes "fontSize", and so on

-* You will get a "TypeError: n is null", if you call dojo.query() on a not existent DOM node.
+* You will get a "TypeError: n is null", if you call dojo.query() on a non existent DOM node.
 It's more safe to use dojo.query("#a").style("b","c");

 ========